Kink or fetish are thrown about for just about anything these days.

 Plus as they’re both used interchangeably, it’s a little confusing.
 Does dating two guys in a row with big feet make it a fetish?
 No, probably not.

 But both play a very different role to one another.
-So let's remove the ambiguity and get down to facts.
+So let’s remove the ambiguity, get down to facts and actually find out: what is the difference?

 Kink — what is it?

-In a nutshell, kink is all about exploring new and unconventional sexual activities or fantasies that step outside the mainstream.
+In a nutshell, kink is all about exploring new and unconventional sexual practices or fantasies that step outside the mainstream.

 Kinks can be a broad umbrella term for anything from light BDSM (like spanking or role-playing) to more complex power dynamics or sensory play.
-It often involves things that might not be necessary for sexual satisfaction, but they add to your overall experience.
+It often involves sexual interests, practices or fantasies that might not be necessary for sexual satisfaction, but they add to your overall experience.

 So think of it more as that “ummm yes, more of that” vs “if you don’t do this I can’t come”.